Zita of Bourbon-Parma: Marriage

 In the close vicinity of Schwarzau castle was the Villa Wartholz, residence of Archduchess Maria Theresa of Austria, Zita's maternal aunt.
 She was the stepmother of Archduke Otto, who died in 1906, and the step-grandmother of Archduke Charles of Austria-Este, at that time second-in-line to the Austrian throne.
-The two daughters of Archduchess Maria Theresa of Austria were Zita's first cousins and Charles' half-aunts.
+The two daughters of Archduchess Maria Theresa were Zita's first cousins and Charles' half-aunts.
 They had met as children but did not see one another for almost ten years, as each pursued their education.
 In 1909, his Dragoon regiment was stationed at Brandýs nad Labem, from where he visited his aunt at Františkovy Lázně.
 It was during one of these visits that Charles and Zita became reacquainted.
 Charles was under pressure to marry (Franz Ferdinand, his uncle and first-in-line, had married morganatically, and his children were excluded from the throne) and Zita had a suitably royal genealogy.
 Zita later recalled:

 Archduke Charles traveled to Villa Pianore and asked for Zita's hand and, on 13 June 1911, their engagement was announced at the Austrian court.
 Zita in later years recalled that after her engagement she had expressed to Charles her worries about the fate of the Austrian Empire and the challenges of the monarchy.
 Charles and Zita were married at the Schwarzau castle on 21 October 1911.
-Charles's great-uncle, the 81-year-old Emperor Franz Joseph, attended the wedding.
+Charles's great-uncle, the 81-year-old Emperor Franz Joseph I, attended the wedding.
 He was relieved to see an heir make a suitable marriage, and was in good spirits, even leading the toast at the wedding breakfast.
-Archduchess Zita soon conceived a son, and Otto was born 20 November 1912.
+Archduchess Zita soon conceived a son, and Otto was born on 20 November 1912.
 Seven more children followed in the next decade.